 DKUPYTHONBIN for this as

 this would switch to a different advanced installation mode, described below.

 The native libraries of the standard Python packages shipped with DSS are built using UCS-4 Unicode characters.
 Make sure the

 default Python interpreter used by DSS has been built with

 --enable-unicode=ucs4.
 This is the default on most recent

 Linux distributions, but it is not the default when building Python interpreters directly from source.

-The Python virtualenv is automatically created by the installer when it is not present.
+The builtin Python virtualenv is automatically created by the installer when it is not present.
 The sequence of operations to reinitialize it thus consists in removing the virtualenv and reinstalling DSS, keeping track of any local package which you want to reinstall afterwards:

-Using this mode is not officially supported.
+Using this mode is not officially supported and not recommended.